 Being able to spot the warning signs of a dysfunctional culture, then get ahead of the issues, positions leaders to act accordingly.
 They establish a mindset that fosters talent retention through actions of common feelings, including a team atmosphere that offers appreciation when employees perform value-added work.

 It doesn’t take a degree in social behavior to recognize what’s happening.
-It takes leadership focused on relating to others and committing to employee-centric behavior that makes employees want to stay.
+It takes leadership focused on relating to others and committing to employee-centric behavior to make employees want to stay.